 2. Colostrum Complete

 Colostrum, as is in our Colostrum Complete, is another well-known immune-boosting supplement.
-It works by providing beneficial antibodies that give your immune system the blueprints for attacking many different viruses and bacteria.
+It works by providing beneficial antibodies that give your immune system the blueprints for attacking many different pathogens.
 Colostrum can also help heal a leaky gut, which is a common cause of food allergies such as gluten intolerance.

 Research shows that bovine milk contains many components that have immunomodulatory and antimicrobial properties.
 Bovine IgG immunoglobulins found in colostrum can not only bind to a wide range of pathogenic bacteria and viruses, but also to many allergens, including airborne and some food allergens.
 (6)

-The consumption of normal bovine colostrum protects immunocompromised people against infections.
+The consumption of normal bovine colostrum can help protect immunocompromised people from getting sick, as well.
 Colostrum helps reduce allergic disease and intestinal inflammation.
 (7)

 3. Vitamin D